Chapter 2 The Data We Use

 in SQL; same logic asmatch()

-but returns a boolean, not integerExample:
+but returns a logical, not integerExample:

 pedons$taxpartsize %in% c('loamy-skeletal', 'sandy-skeletal')